How to uninstall programs on a Mac

 Unfortunately, manual methods won’t get everything.
 Some apps are preinstalled macOS components and protected by the system, while others will refuse to delete because they are already open (even though that’s often not true).

 Deleting apps can be a cumbersome task.
-Nevertheless, with the help of the tips I shared, it will become easier and less painful, especially if you give preference to third-party apps, such as CleanMyMac X.
+Nevertheless, with the help of the tips we shared, it will become easier and less painful, especially if you give preference to third-party apps, such as CleanMyMac.
+And if you need to uninstall apps on iPhone, check out this article with everything you need to know.

 Frequently Asked Questions